-- (a) Throughout the data management process it is vital that all study data are kept within a secure location and in accordance with the terms of the Data Protection Act 1998 and as detailed in the regulatory applications. - (b) Any PPI should be kept within secure premises and secure systems.
+- (a) Throughout the data management process it is vital that all study data are kept within a secure location and in accordance with the terms of the Data Protection Act 2018 and the EU General Data Protection Regulation as detailed in the regulatory applications. - (b) The investigator/institution should have control of all essential documents and records generated by the investigator/institution before, during, and after the trial. - (c) Any PPI should be kept within secure premises and secure systems.
 PPI should not be accessed via remote access unless the machine/device used to access the data is fully encrypted or the machine/device used to access the data is kept within the research site's premises at all times and held securely (i.e. locked away when not in use, not left unattended whilst in use and not used in a public or general access area).
-The downloaded material on the machine/device used to access must be wiped as soon as no longer required. - (c) Paper CRFs should be kept in locked filing cabinets in locked rooms only accessible by authorised personnel.
+The downloaded material on the machine/device used to access must be wiped as soon as no longer required. - (d) Paper CRFs should be kept in locked filing cabinets in locked rooms only accessible by authorised personnel.
 Investigator Site Files (ISFs) and other files making up the TMF should be stored in lockable filing cabinets.
-Metal cabinets are advised. - (d) If paper CRFs must be transferred to another site for data entry, they should be photocopied and a copy retained at Site.
+Metal cabinets are advised. - (e) If paper CRFs must be transferred to another site for data entry, they should be photocopied and a copy retained at Site.
 Original CRFs should be sent either by courier or registered post to minimise loss of data.
 A log of documents sent should be maintained at the Site.
-It is good practice for the research team to initial and date the copy to evidence the original CRF has been sent to the Sponsor. - (e) Copies of faxed CRFs must be retained in the ISF with the date of faxing logged. - (f) If eCRFs are used then a printout of the CRF should be signed, dated and retained in the ISF. - (g) If electronic data transfer is used, this should be via a secure system, password protected and encrypted.
-If transferred via email, the password should never be transferred in the accompanying email. - (h) If electronic CRFs or any other data defined as Protected Personal Information (PPI) are transferred or stored off site using removable media (including laptops, memory sticks, smart phones, CDs, and portable hard drives) they must be encrypted.
+It is good practice for the research team to initial and date the copy to evidence the original CRF has been sent to the Sponsor.
+N.B If the CRF is designated as source data the original should be retained at site and a certified copy sent to the Sponsor

+- (f) Copies of faxed CRFs must be retained in the ISF with the date of faxing logged. - (g) If eCRFs are used then a printout of the CRF should be signed, dated and retained in the ISF. - (h) If electronic data transfer is used, this should be via a secure system, password protected and encrypted.
+If transferred via email, the password should never be transferred in the accompanying email. - (i) If electronic CRFs or any other data defined as PPI are transferred or stored off site using removable media (including laptops, memory sticks, smart phones, CDs, and portable hard drives) they must be encrypted.
 The transferred material on the removable media should be deleted as soon as transfer is successfully effected.
-Best practice would be to avoid the need to transfer any PPI outside of the originating organisation. - (i) All documents must be fully anonymised prior to postage.
+Best practice would be to avoid the need to transfer any PPI outside of the originating organisation. - (j) All documents must be fully anonymised prior to postage.
 This includes images such as x-rays.
 The responsibility to ensure that this is the case resides with the PI (or delegated individual).
 Packages must be sealed securely before leaving the care of the investigator team to minimise document loss.
-If this is not possible due to the requirements of the collecting courier company then a delegated individual must be responsible for securely sealing the parcel once the contents have been verified.

-(j) The database management system should be password protected, with each member of the research team responsible for data entry having their own password.
+If this is not possible due to the requirements of the collecting courier company then a delegated individual must be responsible for securely sealing the parcel once the contents have been verified. - (k) The database management system should be password protected, with each member of the research team responsible for data entry having their own password.